-- A. Five titles that are established residential land (\$25 million consideration), and one title that is commercial land (\$5 million consideration); these six titles are purchased under a single agreement, and - B. One title of established residential land (\$4 million consideration), and - C. Three titles of commercial land (total \$20 million consideration).
+- A. Five titles that are established residential land (\$25 million consideration), and one title that is commercial land (\$5 million consideration); these six titles are purchased under a single agreement, and - B. One title of residential land with an established dwelling (\$4 million consideration), and - C. Three titles of commercial land (total \$20 million consideration).